 I love New Mexico.
-That’s what I want to talk about.
+That's what I want to talk about.
 I want to talk about seeing antelopes in the fields as I drive from Logan to Clovis.
-I want to tell you the where the cleanest restrooms are between Albuquerque and Tucumcari.
-I want you to know how it feels to be in an intertube in a cove in Ute Lake on a July afternoon.
+I want to tell you where the cleanest restrooms are between Albuquerque and Tucumcari.
+I want you to know how it feels to sit in an intertube in a cove in Ute Lake on a July afternoon.
 I want to talk you into a cold beer at the Mine Shaft in Madrid after an early morning at the balloon fiesta.
 I want to show you where my grandpa Terry homesteaded in Quay County in 1918.
 I want to take you to a feast day celebration at Santa Domingo Pueblo, or to Popejoy Hall for the Nutcracker, or to Pie Town for a slice of cherry pie.
 I want to take you dancing at the Bull Of the Woods in Red River.
 I want you to see the magic of an Albuquerque cemetery on Christmas Eve.

 I'm a native, and I've lived my life here in the simplest fashion.
 I was born and raised in the least populated and possibly least traveled corner of the state.
 After years of living all over the state – in Las Cruces and Albuquerque and Farmington and even Clovis and Portales, I'm back home, in Logan, New Mexico, pop.
 1100.

 I'm not a travel writer or a politician.
 I'm not someone who's paid to have an opinion about my subjects.
 I'm never going to tell you I love a place or event or even a meal in New Mexico unless I truly do.